Guide to Mortgages for Company Directors

 Limited company director mortgages

 Most lenders will view directors as being self employed.
-As a result, some often make it a little harder to secure mortgages for company directors; checks can be more intense and the amount of paperwork required can result in quite a headache for the applicant.
+As a result, director mortgages can sometimes be harder to maintain; checks can be more intense and the amount of paperwork required can result in quite a headache for the applicant.

 How can company directors prove their income?